 My current research is in the philosophy of the criminal law.
 I am focusing on collateral restrictions on those with criminal records.
 It is well-known that people convicted of crimes may be subject… read more

 My current research is in the philosophy of the criminal law.
 I am focusing on collateral restrictions on those with criminal records.
 It is well-known that people convicted of crimes may be subject to punishment (incarceration, fines, community service, etc.); what is less well-known is that these people also face a host of other 'collateral' legal restrictions, on housing, employment, the vote, public assistance, and other goods.
 My interest is in whether, when, and why these collateral restrictions are morally justified.
 After all, if it is through punishment that offenders 'pay their debts' to society, then what justifies the state in imposing additional burdens that extend beyond the scope and duration of punishment itself?
-My paper 'Ex-offender Restrictions' is in the February 2014 issue of Journal of Applied Philosophy, and I am now working on a book on this topic for Oxford University Press.
+My book, Beyond Punishment?
+A Normative Account of the Collateral Legal Consequences of a Conviction, was published in March 2019 by Oxford University Press.
+In addition, I have published several papers on the collateral consequences of conviction, including 'Ex-offender Restrictions,' Journal of Applied Philosophy (2014), and 'Criminalization and the Collateral Consequences of Conviction,' Criminal Law and Philosophy (2017).

 I am generally interested in moral, political, and legal philosophy.
 Beyond my current research on collateral restrictions, I am interested in other normative questions underlying the criminal law and punishment.
 In particular, I am interested in the use of the criminal law and punishment at the international level, as a response to genocide and other mass crimes.
 Such crimes are often said to be committed by groups, rather than by individuals, but the prosecution and punishment of groups as groups raises normative questions about the role of individuals within group endeavours.
 The worry is that some members of the group may not have been responsible, or may have been at least less responsible, for the wrongdoing.
 Thus punishing groups as groups risks subjecting innocent (or less culpable) members of the group to guilt by association.